thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 ## Examples of RLS rules

-An RLS rule evaluates against the `tsgroups` system variable.
-This variable returns all the groups for the currently authenticated (logged in) user.
+An RLS rule evaluates against the `ts_groups` system variable.
+This variable returns all the groups the currently authenticated (logged in) user belongs to directly and indirectly through groups in groups.
 ThoughtSpot filters a table's rows by evaluating a rule against the authenticated user.
-If the rule evaluates to true, a user can see that row.
-An RLS rule has the format:

-`COLUMN_FILTER` **= tsgroups**

-So, if a table row contains column data that matches a filter (`true`), the user can see that row's data.
-If the rule evalutes to `false`, the user does not have access, they see the message `No data to display`.
+A rule is an expression that returns a boolean, `TRUE` or `FALSE`.
+If the rule evaluates to `TRUE`, a user can see that row.
+If the rule evaluates to `FALSE` for the user, then the user cannot view the data and instead they see the message `No data to display`.

+Rule expression can be implicit or explicit.
+And rules may or may not contain logic.
+A simple implicit RLS rule has the format:

+`COLUMN_FILTER` **= ts_groups**

+An example of an explicit rule that contains logic would be:

+`if ( COLUMN_FILTER ) then true else false`

+Rules can also reference tables other than the table you are securing.

-Consider a simple example.
+Consider a simple RLS rule example.
 Your company has `vendor-purchase` table such as:

  ![]({{ site.baseurl }}/images/rls-example0.png "Simple table")